Royal Tombs of the Joseon Dynasty: Paju Samneung Cluster (파주 삼릉)

-Located in this cluster are Gongneung (공릉) (Queen Jangsun, first wife of King Yejong), Sunneung (술릉) (Queen Gonghye, first wife of King Seongjong and younger sister of Queen Jangsun) and Yeongneung (영릉) (Crown Prince Hyojang, who was posthumously honored as King Jinjong, and Queen Hyosun).
+Located in this cluster are Gongneung (공릉) (Queen Jangsun, first wife of King Yejong), Sulleung (술릉) (Queen Gonghye, first wife of King Seongjong and younger sister of Queen Jangsun) and Yeongneung (영릉) (Crown Prince Hyojang, who was posthumously honored as King Jinjong, and Queen Hyosun).
 It is situated in the city of Paju, Gyeonggi Province.
 Yeongneung is not to be confused with King Sejong's tomb in Yeoju.

-Saneung (사릉)
+Sareung (사릉)

 This tomb is in Namyangju, Gyeonggi Province, 1.6 km from Geumgok Station.
 It holds the remains of Queen Jeongsun, wife of King Danjong.